 The names, province of residence and principal occupation for the five preceding years of the Trustees are shown below.
 The Trustees are appointed at the annual meeting of Unitholders that will be held each year.
 The term of office for each Trustee will expire at the close of the next annual general meeting of the Fund or until the earlier of the Trustee's death, resignation or removal.
-The 2009 annual general meeting of the Fund is scheduled to be held on June 9, 2009.

-Trustee and Province of Residence Trustee Since Principal Occupation for Previous Five Years William C. Brown British Columbia, Canada July 2002 Trustee of the Fund - July 2002 to present; Corporate Director John L. Cowperthwaite British Columbia, Canada July 2002 Trustee of the Fund - July 2002 to present; Corporate Director W. Murray Sadler, QC British Columbia, Canada June 2008 Trustee of the Fund - June 2008 to present; Practicing lawyer and associate counsel of the law firm of Heather Sadler Jenkins LLP; Corporate Director
+Trustee and Province of Residence Trustee Since Principal Occupation for Previous Five Years William C. Brown British Columbia, Canada July 2002 Trustee of the Fund - July 2002 to present; Corporate Director John L. Cowperthwaite, FCA British Columbia, Canada July 2002 Trustee of the Fund - July 2002 to present; Corporate Director W. Murray Sadler, QC British Columbia, Canada June 2008 Trustee of the Fund - June 2008 to present; Practicing lawyer and associate counsel of the law firm of Heather Sadler Jenkins LLP; Corporate Director